zhenruzhang/zhenruzhang.github.io/_pages/about.md

 My prior research also includes pre-training and fine-tuning language models on NLU tasks, as well as weakly supervised learning in machine learning, which provide support for my subsequent work in robust language model development and data-efficient training.

+Please feel free to contact me (zhangzhenru.zzr@alibaba-inc.com) if you are interested in the Qwen Team or my work.

 ## News

 - **[05/2025]** 3 papers are accepted to **ACL 2025**